 Oral Cancer Exam

 According to the American Cancer Society, over 30,000 cases of oral cancer are diagnosed each year, with over 7000 of these cases resulting in the death of the patient.
-Fortunately, oral cancer can be diagnosed with an annual cancer exam provided by Dr. Gallez, Dr. Nguyen and Dr. Poulos.
+Fortunately, oral cancer can be diagnosed with an annual cancer exam provided by Dr. Gallez, Dr. Browning and Dr. Sanz Miralles.
 If caught early, oral cancer can be effectively treated.

 What to Expect from an Oral Cancer Exam

 The oral cancer examination is completely painless.
 Drs.
-Gallez, Nguyen and Poulos will look for abnormalities and feel the face, glands, and neck for unusual bumps.
+Gallez, Browning and Sanz Miralles will look for abnormalities and feel the face, glands, and neck for unusual bumps.
 Lasers may be used to highlight pathologic changes, and can “look” below the surface for spots and lesions invisible to the naked eye.
 Some of the signs that will be investigated are red patches and sores.
-Red patches on the floor of the mouth, or the front of the tongue, and bleeding sores which fail to heal easier, can be indicative of cancerous changes.
+Red patches on the floor of the mouth, or the front of the tongue, and bleeding sores that fail to heal easier, can be indicative of cancerous changes.
 Leukoplakia is a hardened white or gray, slightly raised lesion that can appear inside the mouth, and may be cancerous.
 Signs of these will be examined as well.
-Finally, soreness, lumps or the general thickening of tissue anywhere in the throat or mouth can signal pathologic signs, and will be examined.
+Finally, soreness, lumps or the general thickening of tissue anywhere in the throat or mouth can signal pathologic signs and will be examined.

 If abnormalities, lesions, lumps, or leukoplakia are apparent, Drs.
-Gallez, Nguyen and Poulos will implement a treatment plan that is right for you.
-Treatment options vary according to the precise diagnosis, but may include: excision, radiation therapy, and chemotherapy.
+Gallez, Browning and Sanz Miralles will implement a treatment plan that is right for you.
+Treatment options vary according to the precise diagnosis but may include: excision, radiation therapy, and chemotherapy.

 It is also important to note that over 75% of oral cancers are linked with avoidable behaviors such as smoking, tobacco use, and excessive alcohol consumption.
 Drs.
-Gallez, Nguyen and Poulos can provide you with literature and options about quitting dangerous behaviors such as tobacco use.
+Gallez, Browning and Sanz Miralles can provide you with literature and options about quitting dangerous behaviors such as tobacco use.